kapawlak/128A_Remote/Site/lab3.md

 6. Perform a linear fit on this data.

 ::: Question
-a.
-What is the slope of the line?
+1. What is the slope of the line?

-b.
-What does the slope represent?
+2. What does the slope represent?
 :::